• Skip to main content

 From a coaching perspective, it’s almost impossible to decipher what’s actually going on in multi-joint lifts.

-It’s difficult enough with single joint exercises as we’ve seen how complex they actually are.
-Now include more joints to monitor and you can appreciate how challenging this becomes.
+It’s already difficult enough with single-joint exercises.
+Add more joints to monitor, and you can appreciate just how challenging it becomes.

-A sensible approach is to load joints in as much isolation as possible at the beginning of a programme, then gradually add complexity.
+A sensible approach is to load joints in relative isolation at the start of a programme, then gradually introduce complexity.
 This makes it easier to identify weaknesses and target them directly.

 Summary